Caution: Some people may find parts of this content confronting or distressing.

 The AIHW supports the use of the Mindframe guidelines on responsible, accurate and safe suicide and self-harm reporting.
 Please consider these guidelines when reporting on statistics on the monitoring of suicide and self-harm.

-Suicide & self-harm monitoring brings together key statistical data on suicide and self-harm from multiple national sources that will be updated regularly as new data become available.
+Suicide and Self-harm Monitoring brings together key statistical data on suicide and self-harm from multiple national sources that will be updated regularly as new data become available.
 Here, you can examine the data through interactive visualisations and read information on the demographics, trends, methods and risk factors of suicide and self-harm in Australia.

-This website represents only one part of a comprehensive program of work on suicide and self-harm in Australia by the AIHW (for more information see About the National Suicide and Self-harm Monitoring Project).
+This website represents only one part of a comprehensive program of work on suicide and self-harm in Australia by the AIHW (for more information see About the Suicide and Self-harm Monitoring System).

 The assembling and national reporting of deaths by suicide has up to an 18-month time lag.
 Additionally, hospital admissions data are collated as an annual release with a 12-month lag.